-STORMWATER RECOMMENDATION Preliminary SP Returned for Corrections: Provide the following: Adequate Water Quality Concept.
+STORMWATER RECOMMENDATION - Preliminary SP Returned for Corrections:

+Provide the following:

+Adequate Water Quality Concept.
 A Green Roof is ideal for this situation.
 However, a Green Roof is not an approved method for water quality.
 Add note stating that the green roof will only be utilized with a Variance from the Stormwater Committee or provide an approved method of treatment.
 Note: If a Variance is not received or denied, a major layout change may occur.

-METRO SCHOOL BOARD REPOR Projected student generation 10 Elementary 7 Middle 7 High Schools Over/Under Capacity Students would attend Eakin Elementary School, West End Middle School, and Hillsboro High School.
+METRO SCHOOL BOARD REPORT Projected student generation 10 Elementary 7 Middle 7 High

+Schools Over/Under Capacity - Students would attend Eakin Elementary School, West End Middle School, and Hillsboro High School.
 Hillsboro High School has been identified as not having capacity, however there is capacity available at a high school in an adjacent cluster.
 This information is based upon data from the school board last updated August 2006.

-CONDITIONS All Public Works conditions shall be bonded and/or completed as required by the Department of Public Works, as listed above.
-2. All Stormwater comments shall be addressed prior the final site plan approval.
-3. For any requirements not specifically addressed in this application, the CC- Commercial Core district shall apply.
-4. All elevations and materials shall be further developed and submitted for review with the final S application.
+1. All Public Works conditions shall be bonded and/or completed as required by the Department of Public Works, as listed above.

-- 6. Prior to the issuance of any permits, confirmation of final approval of this proposal shall be forwarded to the Planning Commission by the Traffic Engineering Section of the Metropolitan Department of Public Works for all improvements within public rights of way. - 7.
+- 2. All Stormwater comments shall be addressed prior to the final site plan approval. - 3.
+For any requirements not specifically addressed in this application, the CC- Commercial Core district shall apply. - 4.
+All elevations and materials shall be further developed and submitted for review with the final SP application. - 5.
+Prior to the issuance of any permits, confirmation of final approval of this proposal shall be forwarded to the Planning Commission by the Stormwater Management division of Water Services. - 6.
+Prior to the issuance of any permits, confirmation of final approval of this proposal shall be forwarded to the Planning Commission by the Traffic Engineering Section of the Metropolitan Department of Public Works for all improvements within public rights of way. - 7.
 The requirements of the Metropolitan Fire Marshal's Office for emergency vehicle access and adequate water supply for fire protection must be met prior to the issuance of any building permits. - 8.
 These plans as approved by the Planning Commission will be used by the Department of Codes Administration to determine compliance, both in the issuance of permits for construction and field inspection.
 Significant deviation from these plans will require reapproval by the Planning Commission.